device-automation-bus/dab-compliance-suite/README.md

   - If a required topic is missing from "operation/list" → FAIL
   - If telemetry topics are missing from "operation/list" → OK (no FAIL)
   - If telemetry tests are run but not supported → OPTIONAL_FAILED
+  - NOTE: The remaining DAB operations are mandatory and should be implemented properly.
+They should not result in optional failed or failed tests — they must pass.